 Ocean County College has received authorization and funding through the CARES Act to disburse federal emergency grants to students.
-The link below will take you to an application form that is designed to help us understand your circumstances and needs.
 The federal government has clarified that funds are intended for the “exclusive purpose of providing emergency financial aid grants to students for their expenses related to the disruption of campus operations: food, housing, course materials/technology, healthcare, and childcare.”

 Frequently Asked Questions

 The Coronavirus Aid, Relief and Economic Security (CARES) Act allocates funds to support individuals and businesses/organizations affected by the pandemic and economic downturn.
 The Act includes several sources of funds for colleges and universities, including the Higher Education Emergency Relief Fund.

 OCC received funds under the CARES Act to provide emergency financial aid grants to students for expenses related to the disruption of campus operations due to coronavirus.
 Eligible expenses include items in the student’s cost of attendance such as food, housing, course materials, technology, health care and childcare.